naseemakhtar994/easySocial/README.md

 Have you ever found it difficult to add social media integration into any of your apps?

 -I am not just talking about "logging" in/out or even signing up, but allowing your users to visit all of your social media pages/profiles/etc inside each respective social media app.

 I spent hours trying to do just that...however when one method did work...but ONLY upto a certain SDK or even app version(facebook was a huge d*ck about that!)
-But, I still faced huge problems
+But, I still faced huge problems:

 -app installed, not enabled

 -no internet connection

 -version/sdk specific method

 -something bullshit you probably faced here!

 So I did even more research (GOGLE!) & came up with a great solution & even wrapped it in a simple "API" for your social media needs.

 At The Moment I Only Support: "ATMIOS"

 -Facebook

 -twitter

 -google plus

 -youtube

 -rate app(basically open google play/aptoide/etc.(aptoide is not all about piracy & its a great SOURCE to distribute your app to!)

 PLEASE request to add more social apps!